stonefish02/stonefish02.github.io/content/writing/_index.md

 name = 'Writing'
 weight = 6
 +++
-Here is where I put my writings for class and formal essays
+Here is where I put my writings for class and essays on the more formal side of things.